isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 ![](/images/events/competitions/Tech%20Distinction.jpg)
 *From Left to Right: Top Row: Catholic High School and Dunman High School.
 Middle Row: Northbrooks Secondary School and Raffles Girls' School.
 Last Row: School of Science and Technology and St Margaret's Secondary School. <br>*

-* HopeHub - A Bot which Identies Signs of Distress by Catholic High School
+* HopeHub - A Bot which Identifies Signs of Distress by Catholic High School
 * Tammy Things by Dunman High School
 * Empowering Youths in Mental Health by Northbrooks Secondary School
 * Healing Cafe by Raffles Girls' School